Exporting and Importing CDRouter Results

 Results

-To export a result click on the export button on the result’s page as shown below -
+To export a result, click the export button on the result’s page:

-• go to the main Results index page
+1. Go to the main Results index page.

-• click the Export button in the toolbar
+3. Click the Export button in the toolbar.

-A result export archive will contain a ‘snapshot’ copy of the package, configuration, device, all test logs, and by default all capture files associated with that result.
+A result export archive contains a snapshot copy of the package, configuration, device, as well as all test logs and capture files associated with that result.
+Capture files can be optionally omitted to reduce the archive size.

 Packages, Configurations, Devices

-Individual packages, configurations, and devices can also be exported directly from their respective index pages in the CDRouter Web interface.
-To export one or more items, select the checkboxes next to the items you want to export, and then click on the Export button in the toolbar.
+Individual packages, configurations, and devices can be exported from their respective index pages in the CDRouter web interface.
+To export one or more items, select the checkboxes next to the items you want to export, then click the Export button in the toolbar.

-Note that a package export archive includes a ‘snapshot’ copy of its associated configuration, and its device as well.
+Note that a package export archive includes a snapshot copy of its associated configuration and device.

 Importing Via the Web Interface

-CDRouter’s import tool can be accessed from a number of places within the web interface.
-To import results, packages, or configurations:
+CDRouter’s import tool can be accessed from several places in the web interface:

-• click on the Imports link within the Admin menu
+• Click the Imports link in the Admin menu.

-• click on the Import button on the configurations, packages, or results index pages
+• Click the Import button on the configurations, packages, or results index pages.

-• click on the Drag & Drop Here area on the home page
+• Click the Drag & Drop Here area on the home page.

-The import process begins when a valid export archive is selected for import or when a valid export archive is dragged and dropped onto the target area.
-Users have the ability to select certain components and modify attributes such as the name or tags for each component during the import process.
+The import process begins when a valid export archive is selected or dragged onto the target area.

-There are three steps in the import process, as discussed below.
+There are three steps in the import process:

-• Import via Browser: This option can be used to import files from the local system.
-Configurations, packages, or results can be imported using drag and drop.
-Alternatively, clicking on the drop target will open a local file browser.
+• Import via Browser: Import files from your local system using drag and drop, or by clicking the drop target to open a file browser.

-• Import from Filesystem: This option can be used to import resources that have already been manually copied to the CDRouter system but that have not yet been imported.
+• Import from Filesystem: Enter the full path to an export archive that has already been manually copied to the CDRouter system but not yet imported.

-• Import from another CDRouter: This option can be used to automatically import resources from another CDRouter system.
+• Import from another CDRouter: Import resources directly from another CDRouter system by entering its URL.

 Select Components to Import